SalesforceFoundation/SFDO-API/README.md

 # SFDO::API

+SFDO-API is a convenient way to use the Salesforce API to manipulate objects in a target org.
+SFDO-API was intended orginally to facilitate the sharing of common API calls across multiple source repositories, but the project is evolving to provide powerful tools for handiling SF objects, like support for managed and unmanaged namespaces, multiple namespaces in an org, etc.

-SFDO-API is a convenient way to manipulate valid Salesforce objects in a target environment.
-It accepts commands from the calling script, and then lets the restforce Ruby gem deal directly with the Salesforce API.
+SFDO-API accepts commands from the calling script, and then lets the restforce Ruby gem deal directly with the Salesforce API.

 ## Installation